British Transport Commission: Organisation

 The BTC was one of the largest industrial organisations in the world, and owned a vast number of transport-related assets.
 The assets owned at its creation included: 52000 mi of railway track, 1.3 million freight and service railway vehicles, 40,000 passenger railway coaches, 20,148 locomotives, 93,000 road vehicles, 2050 mi of canals, 122 steamships, 54 hotels and 52,000 houses.
 In March 1953, it had 877,000 staff.

 At first, the commission did not directly operate transport services, which were the responsibility of the commission's executives.
 These bodies were separately appointed, and operated under what were termed 'schemes of delegation'.
-The act provided for five executives, covering Docks & Inland Waterways, Hotels, London Transport, Railways, and Road Transport.
+The act provided for five executives, covering Docks and Inland Waterways, Hotels, London Transport, Railways, and Road Transport.

 The Railway Executive traded as British Railways.
 In 1949, Road Transport was divided into separate Road Haulage and Road Passenger Executives, though the latter proved short-lived.

 The commission was permitted to "secure the provision" of road passenger services, although it did not have the general powers of compulsory purchase of bus operators.
 To obtain specific powers of acquisition it had first to draw up, and get approval for, a 'Road Scheme', area by area.
 Only one was published, the North East Area Road Scheme, though work began on a second scheme, covering East Anglia; this was never confirmed, as it was fiercely opposed by private and municipal operators.

 The quasi-federal structure of commission and executives proved to be an obstacle to integration and was largely abolished by the Conservative government with effect from 1 October 1953 (the London Transport Executive alone survived).
 On 1 January 1955, the railways were re-organised on the basis of six area railway boards, which had a wide measure of operational autonomy under the commission's overall supervision.
 The commission took direct charge of the remaining assets, though these were significantly reduced by the Conservatives de-nationalising much of the road haulage sector.
 On 1 January 1955, separate managements were also set up for road haulage, hotels, docks and inland waterways.